VeryLongUnagi/PolyLanguages_JPN/README.md

 ###Software
 ####PC
 * *zkanji* - Kanji search by various methods, uses JMDict as database http://zkanji.sourceforge.net/
+* *Rikaikun/Rikaisama* - a plugin for Firefox/Chrome that lets you hover over Japanese word and give you pop-up of the definition (Please use google/chrome store lmao)

 ####Smartphones (search on app/play store)
 * *Japanese Kanji Study* - Kanji Study helps you learn 2000+ kanji with search, quizzing and draw practice